MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-teams-collaboration.md

 ## Prerequisites

-- AI suggestions for similar cases and knowledge articles must be enabled.
+- AI suggestions for similar cases must be enabled.
 More information: [Enable AI suggestions for similar cases and knowledge articles](csw-enable-ai-suggested-cases-knowledge-articles.md)

 - Tenant permissions to enable the enhanced integration with Microsoft Teams feature.